 Further education and training

-Legal Executives are required to complete at least 10 hours of Continuing Legal Education each year and this is achieved by attending seminars and now due to technology, webinars, on topics which keep the Legal Executives up to date on changes to the law which most affect the areas of law they work in.
+Legal Executives are required to complete at least 10 hours of Continuing Legal Education each year and this is achieved by attending seminars and webinars on topics which keep the Legal Executives up to date on changes to the law which most affect the areas of law they work in.

 The New Zealand Law Society together with the New Zealand Institute of Legal Executives hold a Legal Executives Conference bi-annually.
 Not only does this Conference refresh and update areas of law for Legal Executives, it is a good opportunity to network and put faces to names of Legal Executives from around the country that we deal with on a day to day basis during a transaction.